FirebaseExtended/bolt/docs/guide.md

 schema, you can catch coding errors early, and prevent malicious programs from writing data that you don't expect.

-Lets say your application wants to allow users to write messages to your database.
-Each message can be up to 140 characters and must by _signed_ by the user.
+Lets say your chat application wants to allow users to write messages to your database.
+Each message can be up to 140 characters and must indicate who sent the message.
 In Bolt, you can express this using a `type` statement:

 _posts.bolt_
 ```javascript